What Your Keyword Ranking Position Means for Your Web Page

 Rankings Discovery shows you all the keywords your URLs already rank so you can start tracking them.
 This is also useful for discovering new keywords from your competitors’ strategies.

-Prioritize finding long-tail keywords that closely match buyer intent so you can get higher on the SERP and get more clicks.
+Prioritize finding long-tail keywords that closely match buyer intent to get higher on the SERP and get more clicks.

 Your ranking position has more power to harm your website than any other factor in SEO, so staying updated is essential.